Frode Gorseth’s lung has collapsed four times. And he’s a better a leader because of it.

 Alytic

-At the age of 19, Frode moved from Oppdal in South Trøndelag to Trondheim to study telematics and data science and went on to receive his degree in civil engineering.
+At the age of 19, Frode moved from Oppdal in South Trøndelag to Trondheim to study telematics and data science and went on to receive his degree in MSc in telecommunications.
 During his third year of studies, he began looking for a part time IT job.

 I started looking everywhere from Diplom-Is to Telenor.
 Then one evening I got a call asking if I wanted to work on a project for Telenor in Grimstad, a tiny seaside town on the coast of southern Norway.
 This project is what eventually morphed into the company I am running now.